 1. The Bankruptcy Code controls the Tax Code

-If the taxpayer meets the various bankruptcy qualification criteria and the tax debt meets the requirements for discharge, the IRS has little say in the matter.
-This isn’t a subjective decision on it’s part.
-It has to do what is told.
-If it doesn’t i.e. it tries to collect the debt when it wasn’t supposed to, the taxpayer can sue.
-This is as opposed to trying to deal with the IRS directly in an offer/installment/other situation where the IRS is the decider of facts and the applier of the law.
+If the taxpayer meets the various bankruptcy qualification criteria and the tax debt meets the requirements for discharge, the IRS can’t collect on the discharged debt after the case over.
+If it tries to collect the debt when it wasn’t supposed to, the taxpayer can challenge it.
+This is as opposed to trying to deal with the IRS directly in an offer/installment/other situation where the IRS is in control.

 2. Bankruptcy can be a “one-stop” shop